blndev/AI-ImageGeneration/README.md

-# 🎨 AI Image Generation with FLUX
+# 🎨 AI Image Generation with FLUX and Stabel Diffusion

 Welcome to an exciting world of AI-powered image generation!
 This project leverages the powerful FLUX model from black-forest-labs to create stunning, high-quality images from text descriptions.
 Whether you're an artist, developer, or just curious about AI art, this tool provides an intuitive interface for your creative endeavors!